redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 ## Generate Auth Configuration

-Let's install the required packages and generate boilerplate code and files for Redwood Auth with this simple [CLI command](/docs/cli-commands#generate-auth):
+Let's start by installing the required packages and generating boilerplate code and files for Redwood Auth, all with this simple [CLI command](/docs/cli-commands#generate-auth):

 ```bash
 yarn redwood generate auth goTrue